ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - | (7)
       - | Add to \ ``Model``\  object to refer in View (JSP).
     * - | (8)
-      - | Processing method to display cart screen (quantity change screen).
+      - | Handler method to display cart screen (quantity change screen).
     * - | (9)
-      - | Processing method to change quantity.
+      - | Handler method to change quantity.
     * - | (10)
       - | Reflect \ ``Cart``\  object returned by Service method, to session-scoped bean.
         | By reflecting in session-scoped bean, it is reflected in session and \ ``Model``\  object.